Available IT Integrations

 When course enrollments are turned on we have the option to limit a student specifically to the courses they are enrolled in.
 This feature disables the ability for students to join/remove a course, so students would not be able to edit their preloaded courses.
 However, a student would also then not be able to add a custom course, for example, "Standardized Test Prep".
 Custom courses are explained above, in the header "Courses".
 If you would like to disable the "Edit your classes" button from students' "Pick a Class" screen, email email@example.com.
 This feature is explained in Admins: General Settings.

 When turned on, student information, like the year in school, hometown, GPA, academic standing, etc. can be viewed on the student profile within the Admin Panel.
-You must specify the fields you're interested in, to Penji and your IT team.
+You must specify the fields you're interested in, to Penji and your IT team when setting up this automatic integration.
 From there, IT will confirm if those fields are possible to include in the export sent to Penji.

 Examples of student metadata columns are listed below: